deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/tld-security-restrictions.md

 this option, because it operates independently from the per-domain nameservers restriction that `NAMESERVER_RESTRICTED` reservation imposes.

-In addition to disabling registration of non-whitelisted domains, setting a TLD as domain create restricted also applies the `SERVER_UPDATE_PROHIBITED` and `SERVER_TRANSFER_PROHIBITED` statuses to domains upon creation.
+In addition to disabling registration of non-allow-listed domains, setting a TLD as domain create restricted also applies the `SERVER_UPDATE_PROHIBITED` and `SERVER_TRANSFER_PROHIBITED` statuses to domains upon creation.
 Any domains on a domain create restricted TLD are therefore virtually immutable, and must be